laurent22/joplin/readme/technical_spec.md

 If it's for GSoC, test units are compulsory.
 We don't accept pull requests without.

 In general try to think how you can unit test your code - sometimes it means refactoring some parts of it into a few functions, which can then be easily unit tested.
-Integration tests may be trickier so they are not always required.

 Additionally, if the unit tests are not sufficient, please provide a manual testing plan, which should include detailed steps on: